SwingGuy1024/DogTags/README.md

 1. They don't completely replace the Apache EqualsBuilder class.
 DogTags are a much faster replacement for the `EqualsBuilder.reflectionEquals()` and `HashCodeBuilder.reflectionHashCode()` methods, but using EqualsBuilder to build an `equals()` method that does not use reflection is still faster than DogTags using reflection, and slightly faster than DogTags using lambda expressions, although it's more work and requires more maintenance.

 1. They don't prevent symmetry and transitivity failures due to subclassing.
 (This is not just an issue with DogTags.
 It can be an issue with any implementation of `equals()`.)
-If you give `class T` an `equals()` method, then override it in `class U extends T`, the two methods are almost certain to fail the symmetry and transitivity requirements.
+If you give `class T` an `equals()` method, then override it in `class U extends T`, the two methods may fail the symmetry and transitivity requirements.
 Symmetry says that `a.equals(b)` returns the same value as `b.equals(a)`.
-The only way this test passes is if both equals() methods do exactly the same thing, in which case there is no point on overriding the `equals()` method.
-(The symmetry and transitivity requirements are why a class needs to be final to use the method `DogTag<T> from(T instance)`.
+There are only two ways this test passes.
+First, if both equals() methods do exactly the same thing, in which case there is no point on overriding the `equals()` method.
+Second, if the equals methods guarantee that any instance of T will never be equal to an instance of U. (The symmetry and transitivity requirements are why a class needs to be final to use the method `DogTag<T> from(T instance)`.
 If a subclass of T existed, the `from()` method would generate separate factories for class T and its subclass, which would result in symmetry and transitivity failures.)
+However, if you do not override an equals method created using DogTags, the symmetry and transitivity tests will pass, even with instances of sub classes.

 ## Comparison with EqualsBuilder & HashCodeBuilder
 DogTags's different modes fill the same niche as both of the Apache commons-lang classes, EqualsBuilder and HashCodeBuilder.
 That said, there are still advantages to using the Apache classes, but there are other advantages to using DogTags.
 For example: